 Dietitian, graduated in 1981 from the University of Pavia, Italy.
 Masters degree in Science of Technical Health Professions in 2006, from University of Pisa.

-Member of ANDID (National Association of Dietitians), of SINU (Italian Society of Human Nutrition) and of ADA (American Dietetic Association).
+Member of ANDID (National Association of Dietitians), member of the board of directors of ASAND (the scientific association of Food, Nutrition and Dietetics), of SINU (Italian Society of Human Nutrition) and of AND (Academy of Nutrition and Dietetics).

 IN PRIVATE LIFE

 I am married with Andrea, that I met through the ski mountaineering course of the Alpine Club in Milano.
-We have four children (Matteo, Martina, Lucia e Giacomo), born between 1989 and 1997, with whom we try to spend our leisure time (at least until they will accept to spend some of their vacations with us): sports are our common activities, like biking, skiing, and sailing, depending on the season.
+We have four children (Matteo, Martina, Lucia e Giacomo), born between 1989 and 1997, with whom we try to spend some time, also now that they are all scattered around the world.
+Biking, skiing, and sailing are the activities that we all like.

-In this web site, in the section "recipes", you can find "my" recipes.
+In the section "recipes", you can find "my" recipes.
 Whenever possible, the nutrition composition of the dish is also shown (calories, fat, protein, carbohydrates).